webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

-If you load this code in your browser, you will see the display shown in Figure 2.
+This code will display like this:

 [[Image:images-g.jpg|title attribute contents shown as a tool tip]]

-Figure 2: <code>title</code> attributes are shown as tool tips in a lot of browsers.
+''Figure 2: <code>title</code> attributes are shown as tool tips in many browsers.''

 === Using <code>longdesc</code> to provide an alternative for complex images ===

-If the image is a very complex image, like for example a chart, you can offer a more lengthy description of it using the <code>longdesc</code> attribute, so that people using screen readers or browsing with images turned off can still access the information conveyed by the image.
+If the image is very complex, such as a chart or diagram, you can offer a more lengthy description of it using the <code>longdesc</code> attribute, so that people using screen readers or browsing with images turned off can still access the information conveyed by the image.

-This attribute contains a URL that points to a document containing the same information.
-For example, if you have a chart showing a set of data, you can link it to a data table with the same information using <code>&lt;longdesc&gt;</code> ([http://dev.opera.com/articles/view/17-images-in-html/inlineimagelongdesc.html inlineimagelongdesc.html]):
+This attribute contains a URL that points to an HTML document containing the same information.
+For example, if you have a chart showing a set of data, you can link it to a page with the same information using <code>&lt;longdesc&gt;</code>:

 <syntaxhighlight lang="html5"><!DOCTYPE html>